joephinderink/SharePortation-Protocol--SPP-/provider/README.md

 ### Other Data Types

-For Timestamps, Vehicle Types, Propulsion Types, UUIDs, Costs, and Currencies, refer to the MDS [General Information][general-information] document.
+For Timestamps, Vehicle Types, Propulsion Types, UUIDs, Costs, and Currencies, refer to the  SPP [General Information][general-information] document.

 [Top][toc]